aiidateam/aiida-plugin-cutter/{{cookiecutter.plugin_name}}/README.md

 ## Tests

-The following will discover and run all unit test:
+The following will discover and run all unit tests:
 ```shell
 pip install -e .[testing]
 pytest -v